axtens/sli/README.md

 Example scripts also provided.

-Probably an example of how not to build a DSL.
+Probably an example of how **not** to build a DSL.

+When a .sli script is run, a .trc (trace) file is also generated.